mattiaslundberg/phoenix-deploy-example/README.md

 # Phoenix deploy example

-This is an example how to deploy [Phoenix](http://www.phoenixframework.org/) on a digitalocean droplet.
+This is an example how to deploy [Phoenix](http://www.phoenixframework.org/) on two servers.

 NOTE: This is not a complete example, it runs everything as root and uses default passwords It's indended for learning only